 Students who are on time benefit and grow from important warm-ups and the technique exercises.
 We know that classes with punctual students form a more cohesive community year-round.
 These students take more pride in their work.
 Consistent attendance tremendously benefits each Dancer and their classmates.

 It’s simple.
 Dancers who exhibit consistent attendance habits learn well and learn fast.
 They retain skills and ready for the next step each week.
 They gain confidence and can’t wait for next week’s class.
-This will be you, when you make consistent attendance a priority.
+Please make consistent attendance a priority.

 These special In-Progress days for all of our dance classes are on our school calendar.
 We also send email reminders.
-Ribbon Days are when your child shares all of their progress to-date, within a class presentation, AND also receives personal recognition of their accomplishments in the current Dance Goal Sheet Unit.
+In-Progress Days are when your child shares all of their progress to-date, within a class presentation, AND also receives personal recognition of their accomplishments in the current Dance Skill Sheet.
 You can see the dancers whose families attend beam with pride.
 We need all of our families in attendance.
 This is an important day for our younger and older students alike.